bcgov/fasstr/README.md

 Features
 --------

-Useful features of this package include the utilization of the [tidyhydat](https://github.com/ropensci/tidyhydat) package to extract Water Survey of Canada historical streamflow data from a locally saved [HYDAT](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html) database for analyses, the filtering of years included in analyses (start and end years, excluded years), option to choose water years for analyses instead of calendar years, streamflow data preparation functions, options to save/write plots directly to your computer within the functions, and customizing how missing dates are handled.
+Useful features of this package include the utilization of the [tidyhydat](https://github.com/ropensci/tidyhydat) package to extract Water Survey of Canada historical streamflow data from a locally saved [HYDAT](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html) database for analyses, the filtering of years included in analyses (start and end years, excluded years), option to choose water years for analyses instead of calendar years, streamflow data preparation functions (use in a tidy fashion), and customizing how missing dates are handled.

 Installation
 ------------